Families despair over post-holiday return to remote learning

 The closures are often driven by waves of teachers calling in sick.
 More than a third of Philadelphia’s 216 public schools have switched to remote learning through at least Friday, drawing an outcry from families that were given little time to prepare.

-On Thursday, Chicago students remained out of school for a second straight day after school leaders failed to reach an agreement with the teachers union over virus safety protocols.
+On Friday, Chicago students remained out of school for a third straight day after school leaders failed to reach an agreement with the teachers union over virus safety protocols.
 The union wants to revert to remote instruction because of the infection surge.

 In Detroit, both Peterson and her son, Joshua Jackson, 16, are vaccinated.
 Joshua would rather stay in-person and said it was more difficult for him to focus in a virtual classroom.